Fashion

 Launchmetrics

-These varying viewpoints were explored throughout the collection.
-The first three exits offered a series of layered tutu skirts with frilled trains.
-They were paired with jackets of different materials—a textured grey peplum jacket, an organza ecru appliqué floral jacket with tiny buttons, and a silk, feather-printed brocade jacket with a mandarin collar.
+We saw these varying viewpoints throughout the collection.
+The first three exits offered a series of layered tutu skirts with frilled trains, paired with jackets of different materials—a textured grey peplum jacket, an organza ecru appliqué floral jacket with tiny buttons, and a silk, feather-printed brocade jacket with a mandarin collar.
 Anderson’s present task is to redefine Christian Dior’s visual language with his own signatures, while preserving the codes of the house.
-We all know that he is a skilled archivist, and his brief oeuvre at Dior has only cemented this through his use of florals, his reworking of the Bar Jacket—which here was reworked with the same mandarin collar and tens of miniature buttons, or interpreted as a cropped, double breasted version layered with masses of ruffled fabric at the hem—and his shifting of the brand logo back to the original format.
+We all know that he's a skilled archivist, and his brief time at Dior has only cemented this through his use of florals, his reworking of the Bar Jacket—which today was reworked with the same mandarin collar and tens of miniature buttons, or interpreted as a cropped, double breasted version layered with masses of ruffled fabric at the hem—and his shifting of the brand logo back to the original format.

 Launchmetrics